rafael-santiago/kryptos/doc/MANUAL.md

 The best way of introducing the usage of ``RSA`` in kryptos is by showing you how to generate the key pair.

-Well, the following code shows the way:
+Well, the following code shows you the way:

 ```c
 /*